In the beginning

 and the founding Director of the Six Nations Chapter & Chapter President.
 (2002-2005)

-I currently serve on the Board of Directors and am a Tech Advisor for P.O.C.I.
+I have served on the Board of Directors of P.O.C.I. and continue as a Tech Advisor for P.O.C.I.

 In 1983 I established the Patterson Coachworks you find today.